Chanspaw/Chanspaw/PAYMENT_SYSTEM_GUIDE.md

 ---

-**Note**: This payment system is currently using mock data for demonstration purposes.
-For production use, integrate with real payment providers and implement proper security measures.
+**Note:** The payment system is now fully production-ready and uses only real backend endpoints and secure, real data.
+No mock data or mock APIs are in use anywhere in the platform.